WICG/private-network-access/permission_prompt/security_privacy_self_review.md

 ## 13. How does this specification distinguish between behavior in first-party and third-party contexts?

-For permission prompt in particular, it would be restricted to first-party embedders in current stage.
+The permission can only be granted to the top-level page.

 We might want to relax the boundary and also allow same-origin child contexts to be able to request the permission by default.
 However, third-party contexts (e.g. iframes) would